 Prophetic Scriptures of Jesus' Suffering and Resurrection

-In Luke 24:46, Jesus told His disciples that His suffering and resurrection on the third day was written and therefore necessary.
+In Luke 24:46, Jesus told His disciples that His suffering, and His resurrection on the third day, were written in advance (prophesied) and therefore necessary.
 In Luke 24:44, Jesus confirms the written prophecies concerning Him, where they are found, and the necessity to fulfill them.
-And Luke 24:45 shows that Jesus has the power to open one's mind to the scriptures.
+And Luke 24:45 shows that Jesus has the power to open one's mind to the Scriptures.

 Here are all three scriptures: